paulkn/esar/src/pages/index.md

 title: Women Arising
 image: /img/esthersbgs.jpg
 ---
-## Overcoming and saying ‘yes’ to Jesus at all costs!
+## Overcoming and saying ‘yes’ to Jesus

-Would she, could she dare to rise again?
+_Would she, could she dare to rise again?_

-Shame kept her silent, and fear that she would never be protected again had paralyzed her.
-It did not make any sense - why her and why so much pain?
+_Shame kept her silent, and fear that she would never be protected again had paralyzed her.
+It did not make any sense - why her and why so much pain?_

 ### What was she really up against?
 Was the enemy trying to steal her very destiny?

-Was she going to be that warrior she had dreamed about?
-Armor on, sword in hand, unafraid of anything...
+_Was she going to be that warrior she had dreamed about?
+Armor on, sword in hand, unafraid of anything..._

-Was she going to hold on to the word of God in her heart, the things He had spoken to her, and the dreams and visions He had given her?
+_Was she going to hold on to the word of God in her heart, the things He had spoken to her, and the dreams and visions He had given her?_

 ### How could she say yes and rise?